 Dr. Cheatham Oberle is a pediatric therapist who works to analyze cognitive skills that support and hinder participation in home, school, and community activities.
 She supports children who struggle with executive functioning skills with a variety of backgrounds and diagnoses.
-Dr. Cheatham Oberle is especially interested in designing and implementing cognitive groups for children, adolescents, and families.
+Dr. Cheatham Oberle is especially interested in designing, implementing and evaluating cognitive groups for children, adolescents and families to support meaningful participation.

-Dr. Cheatham Oberle’s research interests include program design, implementation and evaluation of Train Your Brain, an executive functioning support program for children and adolescents.
-She is also curious about the participation patterns of d/Deaf children, especially those who use listening and spoken language, and potential barriers to their desired participation.
+Dr. Cheatham Oberle’s research interests include program design, implementation and evaluation of Train Your Brain, an executive functioning support program for children, adolescents and their families.

 Additionally, Dr. Cheatham Oberle serves as a blinded assessor on a multi-site, national randomized controlled trial to evaluate the dosage efficacy of constraint-induced movement therapy (CIMT) for young children with unilateral cerebral palsy.